danbev/learning-nodejs/notes/snapshot.md

   stats_field_bigint_array.Release();
 }
 ```
-So this is setting Private properties on the peristent_handle, not that the
+So this is setting Private properties on the peristent_handle, note that the
 SnapshotCreator is not used.
 Also the arrays are released.
-After that we are done and will break out of the iteration of all the baseobject.
+After that we are done and will break out of the iteration of all the
+base objects.

 In `Snapshot::NewContextFromSnapshot` we have the following call:
 ```c++